vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.01 release, generated as on Sun Oct 11 01:40:53 UTC 2020.
+These are the *DRAFT* release notes for the upcoming VPP 21.01 release, generated as on Mon Oct 12 01:41:19 UTC 2020.